nwtgck/actions-comment-run/README.md

 Only accounts who have admin or write permission can execute the comment on your repository. (ref: [Collaborators | GitHub Developer Guide](https://developer.github.com/v3/repos/collaborators/#review-a-users-permission-level))

-By default, only owner can execute the scripts.
-You can change `allowed-associations: '["OWNER"]'` in the yaml above.
+By default, only the owner can execute the scripts.
+You can change `allowed-associations: '["OWNER"]'` in the yaml above, or add users who can run scripts regardless of their comment association via `whitelisted-users` (this is useful in org-owned repos, where only the organization itself has `OWNER` permission).

 Here are examples.
 - `allowed-associations: '["OWNER"]'`